 The bill, H.B.
 No. 58, aims to enhance the training and credentialing requirements for emergency management coordinators and officers in Texas.
-It amends Section 418.005 of the Government Code to include new provisions for credentialing, which will apply to both elected and appointed public officers at the state and political subdivision levels who have emergency management responsibilities.
-The bill specifies that the division responsible for emergency management will develop training courses that meet certain requirements, including information on the National Incident Management System (NIMS).
+It amends Section 418.005 of the Government Code to include new provisions for both state-level officers and those from political subdivisions who have emergency management responsibilities.
+The amendments introduce a credentialing system that mandates continuing education for certificate recipients, ensuring they complete required hours, verify their education, and confirm their identity and compliance with background checks.
+Additionally, the bill specifies that the continuing education can be provided by the division or contracted out to third-party providers and outlines various topics that may be covered in these courses.

 Statutes affected: